intermine/internships/index.md

 layout: home
 ---

-Welcome to the InterMine GSoC homepage!
-We're excited that you're interested in GSoC with InterMine!
+Welcome to the InterMine internships homepage!
+We're excited that you're interested in an internship with InterMine!

 ## About InterMine